dfsp-spirit/libfs/README.md

 Next TODOs:

 * Add support for reading label files, so we can properly mask non-cortical areas (based on files like `$SUBJECTS_DIR/label/lh.cortex.label`).
-* Add support for writing data in curv and/or MGH format, so we can save results directly in formats that can be used for further processing in FreeSurfer (e.g., mapping native space per-vertex data to standard space).
+* Add support for writing data in MGH format.

 ## Running the tests